Entrepreneurs’ Relief means you’ll pay tax at 10% on all gains on qualifying assets.

 To qualify for relief, both of the following must apply for at least 2 years up to the date you sell your business:

 - you’re a sole trader or business partner

 - you’ve owned the business for at least 2 years

 The same conditions apply if you’re closing your business instead.
 You must also dispose of your business assets within 3 years to qualify for relief.

 If you’re selling shares or securities

-To qualify, both of the following must apply for at least one year before you sell your shares:
+To qualify, both of the following must apply for at least 2 years up to the date you sell your shares:

 - you’re an employee or office holder of the company (or one in the same group)